 Assembly Bill 1494 (Aguiar-Curry) – Declared Emergencies Bill Text

 Assembly Bill 1494 would ensure that communities continue to receive timely access to care when disaster strikes.
 AB 1494 seeks to clarify state law to ensure that health centers can provide care to patients; through telephonic visits, in a shelter or in a patients home utilizing telehealth technology during a declared state of emergency.

-For more information on the State Budget or sponsored bills please contact Andie Martinez Patterson, Director of Government Affairs, at Andie@healthplusadvocates.org.
+For more information on the State Budget or sponsored bills please contact Andie Martinez Patterson, Vice President of Government Affairs, at Andie@healthplusadvocates.org.